-The MySQL REPLACE function is useful to replace the existing string expression with a new substring value.
-The basic syntax of string Replace in MySQL is as shown below:
+The MySQL REPLACE function is useful for replacing the existing string expression with a new substring value.
+The basic syntax of string Replace is as shown below:

 SELECT REPLACE (Expression, Change_String, Replace_String) FROM Source